SMWlDreams/Tetris/README.md

 Added a basic pause screen that can be invoked by pressing the space bar.

+Added in some stats found in the Classic Tetris World Championship to the GUI - An I-piece drought counter and the % of line clears that were a tetris.
+This can be enabled by clicking on the show extra stats option on the menu.

+Added a special easter egg on the main menu.
+Input the secret code to gain access to a hidden song.

 ### Projected Improvements

 Added a new title screen and new main menu

-Added in some stats found in the Classic Tetris World Championship to the GUI - An I-piece drought counter and the % of line clears that were a tetris

-Added a special easter egg on the main menu.
-Input the secret code to gain access to a hidden song.

 ### Bug Fixes

 When restarting a game on the main menu the stats now properly go to 000 instead of 001.

 Ending a game with the music set to none will no longer crash the game.

+You can no longer pause the game after you have already lost.

 ### NOTE